TOPIC 01

 A durable, flexible material made of asphalt combined with either polymerized rubber (SBS—styrene-butadiene-styrene) or plasticized polymers (APP—atactic polypropylene).
 It is then reinforced with fiberglass to create a waterproof membrane.
 Usually installed from rolls directly onto the substrate via an adhesive.
 The material may be heat-welded, cold-adhered, or in some cases, self-adhered or mechanically attached.

-Chapter 04: The benefits of gypsum
+Chapter 04: The Benefits of Gypsum

 Test your knowledge